 Risk Aversion, Prudence, and Compensation

 In a standard principal-agent setting, we use a comparative approach to study the incentives provided by different types of compensation contracts, and their valuation by managers with utility function u who are risk averse (u'' < 0) and prudent (u''' > 0).
 We show that concave contracts tend to provide more incentives to risk averse managers, while convex contracts tend to be more valued by prudent managers.
 This is because concave contracts concentrate incentives where the marginal utility of risk averse managers is highest, while convex contracts protect against downside risk.
-Thus, prudence can contribute to explain the prevalence of stock-options in executive compensation.
-We also present a condition on the utility function which enables to compare the structure of optimal contracts associated with different risk preferences, and we decompose the effect of a change in the probability distribution of performances on the form of the optimal contract into three components.
+Thus, managerial prudence can contribute to explain the prevalence of stock-options in executive compensation.
+However, convex contracts are not optimal when the principal is sufficiently prudent relative to the manager.